Please make sure that you are registered for this course in Blackboard, as it will be used to send email and administrate results.

 The practical work in Coq corresponding to Femke's course will be done using the ProofWeb system on the machine proofweb.cs.ru.nl.
 Each participant will get a login to the course page on this machine, and will get his/her password by email.

-After the fall break the course will be taught by Robbert, Herman and Freek together.
-A research paper or chapter of a book will be studied, together with extra material needed to understand this.
+The second half of the course will be taught by Herman Geuvers and Robbert Krebbers.
+A research paper will be studied, together with extra material needed to understand this research paper.
 Each student will present part of this to the group.

-The student presentations will be held during the first hour.
-The assigned part of the paper needs to be presented, and we recommend to explain everything as much as possible through examples.
-During the second hour, the teachers will go deeper into the material presented.
+The presentations will be held during the first hour, 10.45-11.30.
+The sections of the paper needs to be presented, and a relevant example worked out (a proof term for a proof, a reduction of a term, etc.) During the second hour, 11.45-12.30, the teachers will go deeper into the material presented.

 The current schedule for the presentations is: